 Provide the name for the log processing rule.

-Provide a log query.
+Provide a log query in the Matcher section.

 A log search query narrows down the available log data for executing this specific rule.
 This is the same search query that you have been using in the log viewer search query (Log viewer).

 The processing rule definition is a log processing instruction about how Dynatrace should transform or modify your log data narrowed down by the Log query.